Trihydro/Interop-ODE/README.md

 A new file containing the UPER encoded hex message will be created in the same directory as the input file.

+### Note
+The `generate_tim.sh` script must not be run in parallel.

+Running the TIM generation script in multiple terminals simultaneously can lead to mismatches between the retrieved HEX and the input files.
+This occurs because the script captures the latest HEX output without confirming whether the decoded UPER message matches the original TIM JSON input.

+To avoid this issue, run the script in a single terminal and wait for the script to complete before running it again.

 ## How to stop the ODE
 Run the following command to stop the ODE:
 ```bash